Rickmusic/ScratchGames/app/log/README.md

 - `exception.log`: logs any Unhandled Exceptions that get thrown (managed by winston)

 Please be aware that all files manages by morgan do not have a filesize cap.

-Winston log files are configured with a max file size of 2MB.
+Winston log files are configured with a max file size of 1MB.
+There may be up to five of these files (with a number as a suffix); the file without a suffix is the newest.

 Console Ouput:
 --------------